-My cabinets are full of jars, and those jars are full of strange floating bits in colored liquid.
-It makes me feel my most witchy to open that cabinet and bring out strange brews to share with friends.
+My apothecary is packed tight with jars and those jars are full of strange floating herbal bits in colored liquid, waiting for their time to be strained.
 I have many jars that are medicine, and jars that are for fun, and jars that are a bit of both.

 The process for making a tincture is simple:

-Get an herb, fresh or dried.
+- Get an herb, fresh or dried.

-Pour alcohol to cover the herb.
+- Pour enough alcohol into the jar to cover the herb.

 Elixirs are easy to make:

 Start out with a tincture and make it sweet!
 You can use the simple syrup recipe below.
 Add the syrup to tincture a bit at a time, shake or stir to blend, and then taste.
 Repeat until you feel you have it right.